thomaswiemann/thomaswiemann.github.io/_posts/2021-09-29-Getting-Started-With-Julia-Modules.md

 git commit -m "adds myLS.jl" # commit your changes git push # this uploads your code to GitHub
 ```

+[comment]: <> (
+  Semantic versioning https://semver.org/. <major>.<minor>.<patch>

+  major: when changed means that a major change has been introduced in the release that is incompatible with the previous release.

+  minor: when changes means that there are non-breaking enhancements introduced in the release.

+  patch: when changed means that there are nonbreaking bug fixes in the release
+  )

 This concludes the basic workflow of 1) adding features to the module, 2) testing
 the module, and finally 3) committing the changes to Git and uploading the new improvements to GitHub.